 On May 9, 1943, our first child and first daughter, Sherlene, was born at the LDS Hospital in Salt Lake City.
 They had to use forceps to facilitate her birth.
-She was born at 12 O'Clock noon, the very day she was due.
-On Mother's Day.
-I didn't realize this until Tracy brought me a boquet of beautiful roses, and a Mother's Day card.
+She was born at noon, the very day she was due.
+On Mother's Day!
+I didn't realize this until Tracy brought me a bouquet of beautiful roses and a Mother's Day card.
 She had a slight bruise on her forehead and her head was slightly misshapen.
 But even that could not keep us from thinking she was a beautiful baby.
-She weighed 8 lbs 11 and 1/2015.
+She weighed eight pounds, and 11 1/2 ounces.

-At that time they kept a woman in the hospital for two weeks after the birth.
-On the tenth day they let her dangle her legs on the side of the bed and sit in the wheel chair for a while before they sent her home.
+At that time, they kept a woman in the hospital for two weeks after birth.
+On the 10th day they let her dangle her legs on the side of the bed and sit in a wheel chair for a while before they sent her home.
 Of course they sent home a weak mother.